 May be books of any length, genre or format.

 Must be published in the United States or Canada in the calendar year preceding the Award year.

 Books commended by the Addams Award meet the following two criteria:

-- How can people work with compassion, empathy and activism to advance Jane Addams’ belief that ”true peace is not merely the absence of war, it is the presence of justice”?
+How can people work with compassion, empathy, and activism to advance Jane Addams’ belief that achieving true peace means more than ending war; it means ensuring justice for all people?